Sperner's lemma: Multidimensional case

-Then every Sperner coloring has an odd number of simplices its triangulation, whose vertices are colored with all n + 1 colors.
+Then every Sperner coloring of every triangulation of the n-dimensional simplex has an odd number of instances of a rainbow simplex, meaning a simplex whose vertices are colored with all n + 1 colors.
 In particular, there must be at least one rainbow simplex.

+Proofs

-Proof
+Proof by induction

 We shall first address the two-dimensional case.
 Consider a graph G built from the triangulation T as follows: